IIIF/api/source/api/presentation/3.0/index.md

 ##  3. Resource Properties

 This specification defines properties in five distinct areas.
 Most of the properties may be associated with any of the resource types described above, and may have more than one value.
-The property relates to the resource that it is associated with, so a `description` property on a Manifest is a description of the object, whereas a `description` property on a Canvas is a description of that particular view.
+The property relates to the resource that it is associated with,  so the `label` property on a Manifest is the human readable label of the Manifest, whereas the same `label` property on a Canvas is the human readable label for that particular view.
+In the descriptions of the properties, the resource that the property is associated with is called "this resource".

 The requirements for which classes have which properties are summarized in [Appendix A][appendixa-prezi30].